“Unique clothing for women of distinction.” This fine selection of boutique dress shop ads are from Tampa Bay Magazine, dating between 1986-88.

 “Pretty was never so pure.”
 These ads for Natural Wonder Cosmetics by Revlon are from 1988-90, during which time Debbie Gibson was spokeswoman.

-“Sisters are different from brothers.”These ads for men’s hair styling product Duke and their women’s range Raveen are from 1964 to 1972.
+“Sisters are different from brothers.”These ads for men’s hair styling product “Duke” and their women’s range “Raveen” are from 1964 to 1972.
+Both made by Supreme Beauty Products, they mainly advertised separately but there were a few mixed line ads too.

 “Gentlemen Prefer Hanes” These unashamedly awful Hanes pantyhose adverts date from between 1973-84.
 Each one features a man leering at another woman’s legs whilst out with his wife or girlfriend.
 I don’t know about them being gentlemen, more like creepymen!